MinecraftCitiesNetwork/democracycraft-wiki/docs/job-guides/trades/farmer.md

 ![airport](https://cdn.discordapp.com/attachments/838356841217916989/1165590303378509895/capture-png.png?ex=6547678f&is=6534f28f&hm=7b74fe49b1a9cd4044228fbb6ba8e703933aca1a0c485fa5778c889f6e0a4769&)

-For more detailed information on making money, you can refer to the [Guide - Making Money](https://democracycraft.net/threads/making-money.1410/).
+For more detailed information on making money, you can refer to the Making Money Guide.

 Additionally, you can find job opportunities and connect with potential employers through DC Jobs: [Join the DC Jobs Discord here](https://discord.gg/Q8rNjddjjh).

-On behalf of the Department of Commerce, we wish you the very best in your farming endeavors!

 **Farmer Recipes**